MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/segment-expansion.md

 1. Review the suggested name for your new segment and change it if necessary.

 1. Review the fields that define your new segment.
 These fields define the basis on which the system will try to find similar customers to your source segment.
 The system will select recommended fields by default.
-  Fields that can significantly decrease the model performance are automatically excluded:
+  Fields that can significantly reduce the model performance are automatically excluded:

   - Fields with the following data types: StringType, BooleanType, CharType, LongType, IntType, DoubleType, FloatType, ShortType
   - Fields with a cardinality (the number of elements in a field) of less than 2 or more than 30

-1. Choose if you want to include **All customers** or only those in a **Specific existing segment** in your new segment.
+1. Choose if you want to include **All customers** or only customers in a **Specific existing segment** in your new segment.

 1. Exclude customers in your source segment by selecting the **Exclude everyone in source segment** checkbox.

-1. By default, the system suggests to include only 20% of the customers that were found to be similar with all similarity degrees.
+1. By default, the system suggests including only 20% of the customers that were found to be similar with all similarity degrees.
 Edit this threshold as needed.
-Increasing this threshold will decrease precision.
+Increasing this threshold will reduce the precision.

 1. Select **Run** at the bottom of the page to start a binary classification task (a method of machine learning) which analyzes the dataset.